khaosans/basic-chat/docs/FEATURES.md

 **Diagram Narrative: Multi-Step Reasoning Process**

-This diagram demonstrates how complex queries are decomposed into parallel sub-questions that are processed independently and then synthesized into comprehensive answers.
-The multi-step approach enables thorough analysis by addressing multiple aspects simultaneously, then integrating results for complete understanding.
-This method is particularly effective for research questions, comparative analysis, and complex topics requiring systematic exploration.
+This diagram demonstrates the multi-step reasoning approach that breaks complex queries into analysis, reasoning, and synthesis phases while integrating document context through semantic search.
+The process enables comprehensive analysis by addressing multiple aspects systematically, then synthesizing results into coherent answers.
+This method is particularly effective for research questions and complex topics requiring thorough exploration and contextual understanding.

 ### **Local & Private Processing**